Jimbo's Awesome Science Fiction and Fantasy Reviews is moving! You can find us at our new address jimbossffreviews.substack.com. Happy Reading!

 On the other hand, it's good to see an author who doesn't kowtow to the Leftist stereotype of Americas as Nazis.
 The Americans in the book, for the most part, are strong, patriotic and opposed to the assholes that have invaded their shores.
 (Oh, did I fail to mention that the Germans invade New York city?
 I guess I should've mentioned that little tidbit earlier.
 Forgive me.
 It's Monday.)

-Miller pulls no punches in his depiction of Hitler's Final Solution to the Jewish Question conducted on American soil.
+McDonald pulls no punches in his depiction of Hitler's Final Solution to the Jewish Question conducted on American soil.
 There are chunks of that part of the narrative that are quite frankly heart rending and more than just a little disgusting.
 That's why they work.
-Miller has done some real research here.
+McDonald has done some real research here.
 He also does his best to resolve a real-world controversy about how the Allies should have responded to the death camps.
 I like this.
 First, because it's necessary but also because his resolution matches with my own take on the issue.

 I have a sneaking suspicion that McDonald my have consumed more than one Harry Turtledove novel because A Nation Interrupted has a very similar feeling to a lot Turtledove's work without the repetitive dialogue.
 The shifting viewpoints, the strategic acumen and the grittiness of the characters and situations remind me a lot of Turtledove, whose work I've been reading for over twenty-five years now.
 I enjoy Turtledove's work and, honestly, there's not really a bigger compliment that I could pay to an Alt-Hist novel.